Federation Cup (India)

-The Federation Cup was an annual knockout football competition and the premier cup competition in men's domestic Indian football until 2017.
-Established in 1977, it was organized by the All India Football Federation (AIFF).
-The Federation Cup was eventually replaced by the Super Cup from the 2018 season.
+The Federation Cup is a knockout football competition in men's domestic Indian football league system.
+Established in 1977, it is organized by the All India Football Federation (AIFF).
+The Federation Cup was temporarily replaced by the Super Cup from 2017 to 2018, with its inaugural season taking place in 2018.

-Bengaluru were the last champions, having defeated Mohun Bagan 2–0 in the 2017 final.

 History

 In 1977, the All India Football Federation started the Federation Cup as the first club based national tournament in the country.
 Inaugural champion of the competition was the ITI (Indian Telephone Industries) who defeated Mohun Bagan in the final.
 In 2015, the All India Football Federation announced that the Federation Cup will be put on hold to avoid scheduling conflict with the Indian Super League and the I-League.
 After the Asian Football Confederation mandated that a club must play at least 18 matches in the season, the AIFF decided to revive the tournament under new format.
 On 19 February 2018, the AIFF fully abolished the competition and formed the Super Cup as a replacement.
-In July 2023, AIFF has decided again to revive the competition in 2023-24 season as the premier cup competition in the country but later it was postponed to 2024-25 season and so on, but was never organised since its last season.
+In July 2023, the AIFF has decided again to revive the competition, but later it was postponed.
+On 2 March 2026, the AIFF released an RFP for commercial rights which included the Federation Cup, indicating a possible revival of the competition.

 Venues

-Matches during the Federation Cup were usually held at neutral venues around India.
-The final was also held in a neutral venue.
-From 2015, matches were played as two legged (home and away) knockout format.
+Matches during the Federation Cup are usually held at neutral venues.
+From 2015, matches were played as two legged knockout format.